• Recipe Index

 Recipe FAQs

-At room temperature: Let the moist cake cool completely, then place in an airtight container and store it at room temperature.
-The cake will keep for up to 3 days.
+At room temperature: Let the moist cake cool completely, then place it in an airtight container and store it at room temperature.
+It will keep for up to 3 days.

-In the freezer: If you have leftover date cake that you want to keep for longer than a week, you can also freeze it.
-Wrap the cake tightly in plastic wrap or aluminum foil, then place it in an airtight container or freezer bag and store it in the freezer for up to 3 months.
-When you're ready to eat the cake, just thaw it in the refrigerator overnight.
+In the freezer: If you have leftover date cake you want to keep for longer than a week, you can freeze it.
+Wrap the cake tightly in plastic wrap or aluminum foil, place it in an airtight container or freezer bag, and store it in the freezer for up to 3 months.
+When ready to eat the cake, thaw it in the refrigerator overnight.

 What are the types of dates I can use to make this date cake?